gregorio-project/gregorio-test/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Repository Alignment

+The tests on the master branch of this repository should match with the most recent commit on the develop branch in the [main repository](https://github.com/gregorio-project/gregorio).
+That is all the tests should pass when run against that branch with TeXLive 2015.

+When the master branch of this repository is run against develop in the main repository with TeXLive 2014 all tests should pass except `tex-output/clef-change/clef-change.tex`.

 ## Running the test suite

 Use `./gregorio-test.sh` to run the full test suite with default options.